wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

    It should look like this

    {% gist wkranti/f2e8d7d784752dfd84afddf59474064a %}

+   If you want to view detailed file view in directory then view this

+   {% gist wkranti/d757abf75edb052c8f2ea5a28557834f %}

 4) After doing above process check this command.Change directory to Newrepo/MFA and then check the command